bxpana/zksync-web-v2-docs/docs/dev/developer-guides/hello-world.md

 ## Prerequisites

 - `yarn` package manager.
 [Here is the installation guide](https://yarnpkg.com/getting-started/install)(`npm` examples will be added soon.)
-- A wallet with sufficient Göerli `ETH` on L1 to pay for bridging funds to zkSync as well as deploying smart contracts.
+- A wallet with sufficient Göerli `ETH` on L2 to pay for deploying smart contracts.
 ERC20 tokens on zkSync are required if you want to implement the testnet paymaster.
 We recommend using [the faucet from the zkSync portal](https://portal.zksync.io/faucet).

 ## Initializing the project & deploying a smart contract